 Under the dynamic equity split model, each cofounder has the chance to continuously earn shares.
 Hence this model opens doors for motivated teamwork and continuous revision of roles and responsibilities.

-It also paves way for a fare negotiation backed by evidence and objective analysis of contribution.
+It also paves way for a fair negotiation backed by evidence and objective analysis of contribution.

 Pros and Cons